English Literature

 (June Year 12)

-Students answer one essay question from a choice of two on their chosen text.
+Students answer one open essay question on text of choice.

 (June Year 13)